 Many breeders do not recommend the European Shorthair for homes with young children as it is near impossible to determine a cat’s temperament while they are still kittens.

-If you have a European Shorthair cat in your life, please share your experiences below.
+Have you ever met a European Shorthair cat?
+Please share your experiences in the comments below.